zc/wsgidriver/README.rst

     invoking Javascript this way, be aware of the following oddities:

-    - Functions defined via ``function`` statements can be used within the block of code, but aren't gloval.
-To define a global function, assign an anonymouse function to a global variable.
+    - Functions defined via ``function`` statements can be used within the block of code, but aren't global.
+To define a global function, assign an anonymous function to a global variable.

     - No value is returned unless the block of code includes a return statement.